The laboratory safety program at WCU is designed to minimize the risk of injury or

 well as chemical splash, sprays, fires, and minor explosions.
 Fume hoods must be

 used properly in order to maximize their effectiveness.
 Follow the Chemical Fume Hood User Guide to ensure adequate protection and hood functionality.
-To access more information
+More information about chemical

 - Compressed gas cylinders can present a variety of hazards due to their pressure and